uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/clustering/kmeans.rst

    .. member:: std::int64_t iteration_count = 0

-      Actual number of iterations performed by the algorithm.
+      The number of iterations performed by the algorithm.

       Invariants
          | :expr:`iteration_count >= 0`